qiboteam/qibocal/doc/source/protocols/cross_resonance/cross_resonance.rst

 .. image:: cr_phase_tuning.png

-Amplitude calibration of the cancellation drive
+Amplitude calibration of the cancellation pulse
 ----------------------------------

 This final step is necessary to cancel out the remaining single-qubit drive terms affecting the target qubit